What Is Ataxia?

-Ataxia is derived from the Greek word meaning "irregularity" or "disorderliness" but when used medically, the term describes a condition characterized by poor motor coordination.
-Ataxia causes incoordination of hands, staggering gait, and slurred speech, which may make the person appear "drunk."
+Ataxia is derived from the Greek word meaning "irregularity" or "disorderliness" but when used medically, the term describes a condition characterized by poor coordination of movements.
+Ataxia may cause involuntary eye movements (nystagmus), incoordination of hands, difficulty with fine motor tasks (such as eating or writing), slurring of speech and an unsteady walk.
+It may make the person appear "drunk."
 Ataxic patients are unable to walk in a straight line and tend to bump into things.
-In advanced stages they may need a walker or even a wheelchair.
-Patients also may have blurring of vision due to eye movement abnormalities.
-In addition to these motor incoordination due to problems with the cerebellum (the posterior portion of the brain responsible for coordination), ataxia can also occur as a result of problems with disturbance of the sensory system (abnormal perception of a position of a body part in space) and vestibular system (abnormal balance).
+In advanced stages, they may need a walker or even a wheelchair.
+Patients also may have difficulties with vision due to the eye movement abnormalities.
+Damage or degeneration in the back part of the brain called the cerebellum results in ataxia.
+It can also occur because of problems with the sensory system (abnormal perception of a position of a body part in space) and vestibular system (abnormal balance).
 A neurologist can usually differentiate between the two types of ataxia: motor and sensory.

-Episodic ataxia is a disorder with intermittent spells of ataxia with complete recovery between episodes.
+Episodic ataxia (EA) is a disorder with intermittent spells of ataxia with complete recovery between episodes.
 The best characterized are types 1 and 2.
-These are dominantly inherited cerebellar ataxias.
-They are caused by genetic mutations within a voltage gated potassium channel (KCNA1) gene and the cerebral P/Q type calcium channel gene (CACNL1A4) respectively.
-Patients have spells of gait difficulty, dysarthria and nystagmus with complete recovery between episodes.
+They are caused by genetic mutations within a voltage gated potassium channel gene (KCNA1 on chromosome 12) and the cerebral P/Q type calcium channel gene (CACNL1A4 on chromosome 19) respectively.
+Patients have spells of walking difficulty, dysarthria (difficulty with speech) and nystagmus (abnormal eye movements) with complete recovery between episodes.
+They may be triggered by stress, being startled or a sudden movement.
+EA type 1 involves brief episodes lasting seconds or minutes.
+EA type 2 episodes are longer, lasting minutes to hours.
+EA types 3 through 7 are also recognized.
 Genetic episodic ataxias are responsive to medical treatment.
 Drug ingestion, multiple sclerosis and other causes can also lead to episodic ataxia in some cases.

-Ataxia can be a part of Fragile X-associated tremor / ataxia syndrome (FXTAS).
+Ataxia can be a part of Fragile X-associated tremor/ataxia syndrome (FXTAS).
 This is a genetic disorder with a gene located on X-chromosome (female sex chromosome).
-It affects mainly male but can occur in female carrier of the mutation.
-The clinical spectrum of FXTAS includes progressive ataxia, tremor, cognitive decline and sometimes other features.
+It affects mainly males but can occur in female carriers of the mutation.
+The clinical spectrum of FXTAS includes progressive ataxia, tremor, cognitive decline and other features.

-Of all the movement disorders ataxia is among the most resistant to medical therapy.
+Of all the movement disorders, ataxia is among the most resistant to medical therapy.
 Clonazepam may help tremor and balance problems.
-It has side effects such as sedation, fatigue loss of libido etc. Other medications such as buspirone or 5-hydroxytryptophan have been studied but they have not been shown to be very beneficial.
+It has side effects such as sedation, fatigue or loss of libido among others.
+Other medications such as buspirone or 5-hydroxytryptophan have been studied but they have not been shown to be very beneficial.
 Phenytoin, an anticonvulsant, is useful for some episodic ataxias.
-Acetazolamide is useful in some of the rare forms of episodic ataxias such as episodic ataxia with paroxysmal choreoathetosis and spasticity (episodes of ataxia with stiffness and writhing type of abnormal movements).
+Acetazolamide is useful in some of the rare forms of episodic ataxias.

-Cerebellar ataxias including the genetic ataxias however do not have any definitive treatments.
-Some of the disorders have been reported to be slowed by taking antioxidants such as vitamins A, E, B12, idebenone, and Coenzyme Q10.
+Genetic ataxias do not have any definitive treatments.
+Some of the disorders have been reported to be slowed by taking antioxidants such as vitamins A, E, B12, idebenone, and coenzyme Q10.
 Vitamin E is the treatment of choice in ataxia caused by vitamin E deficiency.
 Vitamin B12 or copper supplements are used to treat ataxia related to vitamin B12 or copper deficiency respectively.
-When associated with parkinsonism, such as seen in the cerebellar form of multiple system atrophy (previous referred to as olivopontocerebellar atrophy), levodopa may be helpful.
+When associated with parkinsonism, such as seen in the cerebellar form of multiple system atrophy, levodopa may be helpful.

 Weakness and spasticity contribute to the difficulties the patient may experience in ataxia.
-Physical therapy to maximize strength, conditioning and flexibility are helpful.
+Physical therapy to maximize strength and flexibility are helpful.
 General physical therapy and regular exercise are highly recommended.
-Early therapy may help patients with spasticity from developing contractures.
-Patients with ataxia can be helped with gait training during the earlier stages of the disease.
-Adaptations such as wheel chair and home adjustments can be discussed with the occupational therapist.
-Speech therapy can be helpful for patients with dysarthria.
+Early therapy may help patients avoid developing contractures.
+Patients with ataxia can benefit from gait training during the earlier stages of the disease.
+Adaptive devices such as canes, wheelchairs and communication aids can help.
+Adjustments at home can be discussed with the occupational therapist.
+Speech therapy can be helpful for some patients.

 Care of the bed-ridden patient in advanced stages of the progressive ataxia is very important.
 Skin care and eventual placement of PEG tube (feeding tube) in patients with swallowing difficulties will help prevent lung infections.